bsalimi/dsc100-wi23/README.md

 ## Description:

 Databases are at the heart of modern commercial application development.
 Their use extends beyond this to many other environments and domains where large amounts of data must be stored for efficient update, retrieval, and analysis.
 This course provides a comprehensive introduction to data management, covering topics such as the relational data model, SQL, formal query languages, query evaluation, data storage and indexes, NoSQL databases, conceptual design, integrity constraints, design theory, normal forms, and data quality.
 Through a combination of lectures, demos, and hands-on exercises, students will gain a strong foundation in database management concepts and practices, with a focus on the use of SQL and the relational model.
 The course begins with an overview of course organization and an introduction to the relational data model, followed by lessons on SQL basics and different types of joins in SQL.
 In the following weeks, students will learn advanced SQL queries, formal query languages, and query evaluation.
 The course also covers topics related to data storage and indexing, including hard disk and file organization, index organization, and creating indexes in SQL.
 In the latter half of the course, students will study NoSQL databases, conceptual design, integrity constraints, and design theory, culminating in a discussion of normal forms.
-The course includes a discussion of data quality, including techniques for dealing with missing data and deduplication of records.
-Upon completion of the course, students will have the skills and knowledge needed to design, implement, and maintain a database system.
+The course includes a discussion of data quality, including techniques for dealing with missing data and entity deduplication.
+Upon completing the course, students will be equipped with the skills and knowledge necessary for designing, querying, and maintaining a relational database.